jbarciv/DNN-FittyPlot/README.md

 	volume = {1281},
 	number = {1},
 	pages = {012050},
-	author = {Josep María Barberá and Thomas Isensee and Damien Tourret}, title = {On the occurrence of buoyancy-induced oscillatory growth instability in directional solidification of alloys}, journal = {IOP Conference Series: Materials Science and Engineering}, }
+	author = {Josep Maria Barbera and Thomas Isensee and Damien Tourret}, title = {On the occurrence of buoyancy-induced oscillatory growth instability in directional solidification of alloys}, journal = {IOP Conference Series: Materials Science and Engineering}, }